 Florence Speare Memorial Museum

 The Nashua Historical Society was founded in 1870.
-The collection was housed in the attics and basements of the volunteers who ran the historical society.
+The collection was housed in the attics and basements of the volunteers who ran the Historical Society.
 A permanent home for the collection finally became a reality when The Florence H. Speare Memorial Museum was constructed in 1971-1972.
-The Sceva Speare trust provided the necessary funds to construct the museum.
-Sceva Speare of Speare Dry Goods was a prominent local business man and philanthropist.
+The Sceva Speare Trust provided the necessary funds to construct the museum.
+Sceva Speare of Speare Dry Goods was a prominent local businessman and philanthropist.
 Mr. Speare requested that the museum be named in honor of his first wife, Florence Hyde Speare.
-Mr. Speare’s second wife, Jessie Reid-Speare was an integral role in the museum becoming a reality.
+Mr. Speare’s second wife, Jessie Reid-Speare, played an integral role in the museum becoming a reality.

 The museum contains a wealth of information regarding Nashua’s origin, its evolution into a mill town in the 1800’s, its continued growth as a city and as a leading manufacturing and technology center.
-Rotating exhibits depict other eras and aspects of historic Nashua.
+Rotating exhibits explore Nashua history.

 The Florence H. Speare Memorial Museum also houses the Frank B. Clancy Research Library.
-In addition to being a research library, it also serves as exhibit space and a meeting room.
-Mr. Clancy has the distinction of being the longest serving president of The Nashua Historical Society.
+Mr. Clancy had the distinction of being the longest-serving president of The Nashua Historical Society.
 His diligence at carefully managing the funds of the Society has helped to ensure that The Nashua Historical Society exists as it is today.